 As an emerging growth company under the Jumpstart Our Business Startups Act (JOBS Act), the Company is eligible to take advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not emerging growth companies.
-The Company has irrevocably elected not to avail ourselves of this exemption and, therefore, will be subject to the same new or revised accounting standards as other public companies that are not emerging growth companies.
+The Company has irrevocably elected not to avail itself of this exemption and, therefore, will be subject to the same new or revised accounting standards as other public companies that are not emerging growth companies.

-Unaudited Pro Forma Balance Sheet and Net Loss Per Common Share shares of common stock in accrued dividends to our existing holders of the Series A preferred stock upon the conversion of their Series A preferred stock into common stock in connection with an IPO, as described in Note 5 below, immediately prior to the closing of an IPO; and (3) the immediate vesting of 2,008,097 shares of restricted stock, valued at \$56,227, held by certain employees upon the closing of an IPO.
+Unaudited Pro Forma Balance Sheet and Net Loss Per Common Share

+The unaudited pro forma balance sheet as of September 30, 2015 reflects: (1) the automatic conversion of all outstanding shares of the Company's Series A preferred stock into an aggregate of 2,325,581 shares of common stock immediately prior to the completion of an IPO; (2) the issuance of shares of common stock in accrued dividends to the Company's existing holders of the Series A preferred stock upon the conversion of their Series A preferred stock into common stock in connection with an IPO, as described in Note 5 below, immediately prior to the closing of an IPO; (3)) the conversion of the convertible notes into shares of common stock and the extinguishment of the premium conversion derivative related to the convertible notes immediately prior to the closing of an IPO, and (4) the accelerated vesting of 1,508,139 shares of restricted stock unvested as of September 30, 2015, valued at approximately \$42,000, held by certain employees upon the closing of an IPO.
 The pro forma basic and diluted net loss per share attributable to common stockholders does not include shares expected to be sold and related proceeds to be received from an IPO.